Aeronautical Rescue Coordination Centre: Personnel

-ARCC coordinating staff come from a variety of backgrounds within the aviation and military community and work very closely with the Coastguard, Police, Ambulance Authorities and Fire & Rescue Services.
+ARCC tasking staff come from a variety of backgrounds within the aviation and military community and work very closely with the Coastguard, Police, Ambulance Authorities and Fire & Rescue Services.

 Incidents

 During recent years the ARCC has assisted with rescues during the Sheffield floods, the Grayrigg Rail Crash and the Boscastle floods, and deals with over 2000 incidents each year.

 UK Mission Control Centre

-The NMOC is also home to the UK Cospas-Sarsat Mission Control Centre (UKMCC).
+The JRCC is also home to the UK Cospas-Sarsat Mission Control Centre (UKMCC).
 This is the centre that detects emergency beacons within the UK Search and Rescue Region (SRR) using an advanced computer system.
 Maritime distress beacon information is passed to the Coastguard authorities but terrestrial alerts are investigated by the UKMCC, often requiring the use of SAR fixed wing aircraft and helicopters to pinpoint the beacon's position.